keithczq/keithczq.github.io/README.md

 # Code for keithczq.github.io

 ## About
 This repository contains the code used to run my own website.

+## Upcoming Features!
+- [x] Added blog section to medium
+- [ ] Change footer image?
+- [ ] Coming Soon!

 ## Acknowledgements
-It uses Material Design Lite and the icons are from Flaticon.
+This uses Material Design Lite and the icons are from Flaticon.